 Dogs are incredibly precious.
-They are the reason people don’t lose their mind from all the stress of life.
+They are the reason people don’t lose their minds from all the stress of life.
 Dogs help people cope with what is going on in their life and they encourage people to exercise because they force people to go outside and walk them.
-However, not looks after their pet with a high level of care.
+However, not looks after their pets with a high level of care.
 Pennsylvania is a state with a growing legal interest in dog attacks.
 It is an emerging issue within the legal world because dogs are becoming so prevalent.
 About 89 million dogs are in the homes of people.
 There should be rules to help regulate the housing of animals and well as dictating which behaviors are right or wrong, particularly if you are unsure if the dog has had its rabies shots.

 What Are the Regulations?

 So far, Pennsylvania has come along way.
 At one point, the state was ranked 44th in the nation for creating laws that help protect animals.
 Pennsylvania is now in 24th because they recognized that animal abuse can be treated as a felony for first-time offenders which includes torture.
 The state also recognizes that in order for animal abuse to be reported, you can’t punish those who suspect the abuse is happening which means that state is granting immunity to anyone who can lead to an abusive situation.

 For dog bites, Pennsylvania has also gotten more robust in its regulations.
 If you were bitten by a dog then through strict liability the owner must cover any financial struggles due to the incident.
 However, it must be a dog bite, not a scratch or an accidental bump from a dog’s head.
 The bite must have not been provoked, too.